 When Windows 10 users want to change default apps on their system, they will likely stumble upon the "default apps" options menu in the operating system's Settings application.

-There they find listed core types of applications, email, maps, music player, photo viewer, video player and web browser, that they can map individual apps or programs to.
+There you find a list of core types of applications, email, maps, music player, photo viewer, video player and web browser, and options to map individual apps or programs so that they take over the role on the device.

-Microsoft maps default programs by default, and it has happened in the past that updates reset some or even all file and protocol associations on the operating system.
+Microsoft maps default programs to these by default, Microsoft Edge as the default browser for instance.
+It has happened in the past that updates reset some or even all file and protocol associations on the operating system.

 Do the following to manage default apps in the Settings application: